ShadowKing345/awesomewm-binary-tree-layout/README.md

 Here is a list of features that the layout can currently do.
 - Dynamically alter the direction of a branch.
 - Resize branches based on the corner dragged of a client. \(Mouse Handler Event)
+- Resize branches with in-code methods.
 - Show notifications when you change the direction.
 - A widget that can indicate the direction of the next split is provided.
+- Mouse support for swapping clients around.

 ## Known Issues
 Sadly even this layout has some issues.
 - When a reset occurs \(I.E. you reload the awesomewm configs) the former layout data is lost.
 This is sadly one thing that cannot be fixed easily.
 However, a failsafe has been added to ensure that if such an event were to occur all clients would be arranged horizontally according to the split rules.
-- Cannot resize with keyboard bindings.
-Known issue however a WIP solution is currently being worked on that can allow for other layouts to still work.
 - An application opened and closed so many windows that the layout broke.
 You can simply reset the configs and that should fix the issue, but you loose the layout data, unfortunately.
 - Zoom, or more specifically an application that is opening more windows than it should.
 This issue relates to the previous issue and probably the best fix would be to either contact the development team and ask them either remove the extra window or mark them as floating better.
 Otherwise, you can set up rules for the window to ensure they are floating or behaving properly.

+- No inbuilt way to swap clients around.

+Sadly, this is a more complex issue to solve as a lot of questions get asked such as do I swap clients or the branch nodes around and if I wanted to swap with a direction, but it turns out that direction had more than one node which node to I swap with, and where do I start in the tree to swap stuff.

+In theory the resulting method call might have maybe 6 to 8 arguments and who knows how many unique functions requiring very advanced knowledge of what occurs in the tree.
+So in other words this will come out soon™.
+No but really this will take a while to be implemented if ever.

 ## Installation Guide
 Warning: This guide assumed you have some knowledge of basic programing, the Lua language, and awesomewm API.
 If something does not quite make sense try to search for it as I attempted to not use too much complex programming theory.

 ### Prerequisites
 - Awesome Version 4.3.
-Not an actual requirement just the development version increase it breaks in a later version.
+Not an actual requirement just the development version just in case it breaks in a later version.
 - None.
 Assuming I did not accidentally call something that should not be called it should be a standalone addition.

 ### Step 1: Clone the repo
-Clone the repo into a config directory \(commonly `$XDG_CONFIG_HOME/awesome/` assuming you made your own custom config)
+Clone the repo into a config directory. (commonly `$XDG_CONFIG_HOME/awesome/` assuming you made your own custom config or `/home/{username}/.config/awesome/`)

 ```shell
 git clone https://github.com/ShadowKing345/awesomewm-binary-tree-layout.git binaryTreeLayout